lostb1t/replex/README.md

 # Replex

-Remix your plex recommendations.
+Remix your plex hubs.

 ![plot](./examplewithhero.png)

 ## Features

-- Merge recommendations on home into one from different libraries.
+- Merge hubs on home into one from different libraries.
 Aka have movies and shows in a single row.
-- Remove watched items from recommendations.
+- Remove watched items from hubs.
 - Choose between styles, shelf (default) or hero.
 - Auto load artwork for hero styles.
 - Filter hubs by its restrictions (per user hub)